Anwarvic/Speaker-Recognition/README.md

 - Install tkinter by running `sudo apt-get install python3.6-tk`.
 - Install libSVM by running `sudo apt-get install libsvm-dev`.
 This library dedicated to SVM classifiers.

-**NOTE**:
+**IMPORTANT NOTE**:

-Three is no need to install SIDEKIT as the library isn't stable and requires some manuevering so I cloned the project from gitLab using`git clone https://git-lium.univ-lemans.fr/Larcher/sidekit.git` and did some editing.
+There is no need to install SIDEKIT as the library isn't stable and requires some manuevering so I cloned the project from gitLab using`git clone https://git-lium.univ-lemans.fr/Larcher/sidekit.git` and did some editing.
 So, you just need to clone my project and you are ready to go!!

 ## Download Dataset
 This project is just a proof-of-concept, so it was built using the merged vesion of a small open-source dataset called the "Arabic Corpus of Isolated Words" made by the [University of Stirling](http://www.cs.stir.ac.uk/) located in the Central Belt of Scotland.
-This dataset can be downloaded from the official website right [here](https://www.kaggle.com/mohamedanwarvic/merged-arabic-corpus-of-isolated-words).
+This dataset can be downloaded from [here](https://www.kaggle.com/mohamedanwarvic/merged-arabic-corpus-of-isolated-words).

 This dataset is a voice-recorded dataset of 50 Native-Arabic speakers saying 20 words about 10 times.
 It has been recorded with a 44100 Hz sampling rate and 16-bit resolution.
 This dataset can be used for tasks Speaker Recognition, Speaker Verification, Voice biometrics, ... etc.